-- 5 centimeters (2 inches) from your navel - 2.5 centimeters (1 inch) from your insulin pump infusion site - 2.5 centimeters (1 inch) away from the previous sensor site
+- 5 centimeters (2 inches) from your navel. - 2.5 centimeters (1 inch) from your insulin pump infusion site - 2.5 centimeters (1 inch) from any manual insulin injection site.

-For best sensor glucose performance, avoid these sites:
+For best sensor glucose performance, avoid sites:

-- Where clothing may rub or constrict (for example, your belt line) - Where your body naturally bends a great deal and may cause the sensor to pull out - Where there are scars, hardened tissue, or stretch marks - Where there is a great deal of motion or friction
+- where clothing may rub or constrict (for example, your belt line). - where your body naturally bends a great deal and may cause the sensor to pull out. - that are scarred or have hardened tissue or stretch marks. - where there is a great deal of motion or friction.

-Prepare your site:
+Preparing your site

-- Wash your hands with soap and water. - Clean the site you chose with an alcohol swab and allow the alcohol to dry.
-Do not use IV prep.
+- Wash your hands with soap and water. - Clean the selected site with an alcohol swab and allow the alcohol to dry.
+Do not use IV prep or the sensor may not work properly.